timothymcmackin/timothymcmack.in/_pages/portfolio.md

 <img src="/assets/images/ai-tutorial-birds-crop.png" alt=""/>
 Tutorial: Using the computer vision features of the Shutterstock API</a>
 <p>
 This tutorial covers using the reverse image search and keyword suggestion features of our computer vision services.
 It includes end-to-end instructions on setting up a free API account, installing the Shutterstock JavaScript SDK, and writing straightforward Node.JS programs to analyze user-submitted images.
+I researched and wrote all of the content.
 </p>
 </div>